- 1 Top 7 Best Drill Bits

 If you work with metal frequently, you know that you can’t use the same style of drill bits that are usually marketed as general use.
 Specifically, you need a drill bit that’s designed with high-speed steel.
 The Comoware 15-Piece Cobalt Drill Bit Set is designed specifically for use with metal.
 These bits feature five percent cobalt composition, making them stronger than standard drill bits with extended tool life.
 You’ll also like that these drill bits feature a gold oxide finish with round straight shanks.

 Specifically, if you work with harder materials like metal, hardened plastics, and woods, these drill bits will be invaluable.
 With the 15 pieces, you get a range of diameters from 1/16 to ⅜ of an inch.
 We also liked that this set includes a labeled carrying case to help keep your drill bits organized.
+If you like these drill bits, you might want to take a look at the best screw gun too.

 #7 Werkzeug 20-Piece Pin Vise Hand Drill Bits – Best for ManualWHY WE LIKE IT: A pint-sized drill bit set with an accompanying pin vise hand drill to help tackle tiny jobs that require precision — perfect for making jewelry, electronic assembly, and building models.